saraff-9EB1047A4BEB4cef8506B29BA325BD5A/saraff-9EB1047A4BEB4cef8506B29BA325BD5A.github.io/sarafftwaindsbitmap/index.md

 # Saraff.Twain.DS.BitmapSource
 Using a Saraff.Twain.DS.BitmapSource simplifies the creation of a Data Source, if it returns a bitmap.
 A Saraff.Twain.DS.BitmapSource overrides a OnImageNativeXfer, OnImageMemXfer and OnImageFileXfer methods.
 Below is a simple example of a data source that returns a black square 100x100 96dpi RGB24.
-You can download full code of a [SampleDataSource.cs](../download/Minimal2.cs).
 ## Step 1.
 Define a class of a Data Source
 ```c#
 [Guid("185C9C7B-E6CA-4D50-8D8F-318809689A25")]